tcui-pitt/FBMSP/README.md

 Citation

-If you use this notebook or adapt its methods, please cite the associated paper on Feature-Based Market Segmentation & Pricing (FBMSP).
+If you use this notebook or adapt its methods, please cite the associated paper:

+Cui, T., & Hamilton, M. (2022).
+Optimal Feature-Based Market Segmentation and Pricing.
+Available at SSRN 4151103.